guadr/botlogistics/README.md

 # botlogistics
-Repository for various logistics services to run on guadr.gonzaga.edu webserver
+Repository for various logistics services to run on guadr.gonzaga.edu webserver.
+The scripts are all ran using a single systemd service.
+If you're interested in linux, systemd is worth learning about.
+They provide extensive documentation, tutorials, and manuals [here](https://www.freedesktop.org/wiki/Software/systemd/).

 ## Requirements
 ### ØMQ python bindings